eclipse-iofog/iofog.org/content/docs/2.0.0/tutorial/deploy-your-microservice.md

-# Deploy Our Microservice
+# Deploy Your Microservice

-In this step we'll learn how to deploy our newly created microservice to our ioFog tutorial environment.
+In this step you'll learn how to deploy your newly created microservice to our ioFog tutorial environment.

-Before deploying our new microservice, take a look at the current output of the Freeboard at <a href="http://localhost:10102/?load=dashboard.json" target="_blank">http://localhost:10102/?load=dashboard.json</a>
+Before deploying your new microservice, take a look at the current output of the Freeboard at <a href="http://localhost:10102/?load=dashboard.json" target="_blank">http://localhost:10102/?load=dashboard.json</a>

-## Register Our Docker Image
+## Register Your Docker Image

-With our Docker image from the previous step in hand, it's time to publish it to a [Docker Registry](https://docs.docker.com/registry/).
+With your Docker image from the previous step in hand, it's time to publish it to a [Docker Registry](https://docs.docker.com/registry/).

-While we can use a custom registry (or the public [Docker Hub](https://hub.docker.com/)), the Controller also comes with a built-in private registry that represents the local cache on the ioFog edge compute nodes.
+While you can use a custom registry (or the public [Docker Hub](https://hub.docker.com/)), the Controller also comes with a built-in private registry that represents the local cache on the ioFog edge compute nodes.

-To get a list of the container registries, we can use `iofogctl get registries`
+To get a list of the container registries, you can use `iofogctl get registries`

 ```bash
 $> iofogctl get registries